giulio93/Big-Data-Computing/README.md

 ## MapReduce with Spark
 Key-value pairs.
 In Java, a dataset of key-value pairs with keys of type K and values of type V is implemented through a JavaPairRDD<K,V> object, which is an RDD whose elements are instances of the class Tuple2<K,V>.

-For Python users: a dataset of key-value pairs can be implemented as a simple RDD whose elements are key-value pairs.
-All transformations can be applied, but some transformations require that the elements of the RDD be key-value pairs.

 Map phase.
 In order to implement a map phase where each key-value pair, individually, is transformed into 0, 1 or more key-value pairs, the following methods can be invoked from a JavaPairRDD<K,V> object X: